MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaAdminPeoplePronoun.md

   \[(Any) \<Object\>\]: This indicates any property can be added to this object.
   \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
-  \[IsEnabledInOrganization \<Boolean?\>\]: true to enable pronouns in the organization, false otherwise.
+  \[IsEnabledInOrganization \<Boolean?\>\]: true to enable pronouns in the organization; otherwise, false.
-The default is false, and pronouns are disabled.
+The default value is false, and pronouns are disabled.

 ## RELATED LINKS

 [https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.directorymanagement/update-mgbetaadminpeoplepronoun](https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.directorymanagement/update-mgbetaadminpeoplepronoun)